asmuth/clip/README.md

 fviz is a command line program for creating charts and other data-driven illustrations.

-It reads input data from text and CSV files and produces the output graphic as a SVG or PNG file.
+It reads input data and styling information from text and CSV files and produces the output graphic as a SVG or PNG file.
 All charts are highly customizable using a simple s-expression based syntax.

-In addition to the command line program, fviz is available as the libfviz software library which can be embedded into any application that can link to C libraries.
+In addition to the command line program, fviz is available as a software library which can be embedded into any application that can link to C libraries.

 **BETA:** Please note that fviz is pre-1.0 software under active development;
 It is usable, but things might generally still be a bit rough around the edges.